walstanb/walstanb/README.md

 **walstanb/walstanb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Walstan I'm a software engineer previously worked at [@resilient-tech](https://github.com/resilient-tech) as a full-stack dev building modules and fixing issues at [@frappe](https://github.com/frappe) and [@erpnext](https://github.com/frappe/erpnext).
+I'm Walstan I'm a coder previously worked at [@resilient-tech](https://github.com/resilient-tech) as a full-stack dev building modules and fixing issues at [@frappe](https://github.com/frappe) and [@erpnext](https://github.com/frappe/erpnext).
+When I'm not busy typing away at my keyboard, you can find me hiking, gaming, or just exploring the world.
+I'm always up for a challenge, so if you have a project you want to bring to life, let's make it happen!
+Check out my profile for a glimpse of my projects and contributions.

 - 🔭 I’m currently working as a Graduate Research Assistant at Arizona State University testing out tools for formal verification and robustness analysis of hybrid systems, focusing on cyber-physical systems security in Defense & Aviation Systems.
 - 🌱 I’m currently learning about effects of mutation on evolution of neural networks